SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Description: The data will be written by this function into the block that the file handle is now accessing, Parameters : SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: appendEmptyBlock()
-Author: Ramyashree Raghunandan
+Author: Nishchal Gante Ravish
-Description: This function will append an empty page to the file, Parameters used are SM_FileHandle *fHandle
+Description: This given function is used to append an empty page to the file.
+Parameters used: SM_FileHandle *fHandle

 Function Name: ensureCapacity()
 Author: Suhas Palani